 Working with Laborde Earles Injury Lawyers on Your Case

-In addition to building an argument for why negligent or otherwise liable parties may owe you compensation, a New Orleans personal injury lawyer from Laborde Earles Injury Lawyers may also be able to:
+In addition to building an argument for why negligent parties owe you compensation, a New Orleans personal injury lawyer from Laborde Earles Injury Lawyers may be able to:

-- Gather evidence related to the event that caused you injury
+- Gather evidence related to the event that caused your injuries

 - Document your damages and calculate their value

-- Determine what share of responsibility certain defendants have for your losses
+- Determine what share of responsibility each defendant has for your losses

 - File your lawsuit and all other necessary paperwork